FRIBDAQ/NSCLDAQ/main/mvlc/Readme.md

 and trigger output in the module were used.
 This is not possible with the fribdaq-readout framework, as interactive initialization is not supported.
 Therefore, the raw value of these parameters is *always* used.
 *  NSCLDAQ docs don't document the ```mdpp16qdc``` but it is there and implemented.
 * The module configurations have a -printregisters option which, if true prints an annotated view of the device registers.
 This is not supportable in the mvlc readout framework so it has been removed.

+#### v1495sc

+  The scaler seems to need a delay between latch and read... maybe this is time to transfer the counter to the memory.
+The delay in VMUSB is 200 * 200ns = 40usec, however the smallest delay operation supported by the MVLC operations is 1ms and so that's used.
+This implies the MVLC will be dead during a scaler read of a 1495 logic module for a tleast 1ms.